 Formula Student: Passion for the Future Profession

 If you want to feel what real passion is, join a Formula Student Team.
 Or at least make a trip to an event.
 The Formula Student, or Formula SAE, named after its American founders, is an international engineering competition for students.
 Its target is to give students practical experience in automotive engineering and motorsports, while also promoting future engineers and innovation.
-Year after year, approximately 900 teams worldwide build a Formula race car from scratch.
+Year after year, approximately 900 teams worldwide build a Formula race car from scratch, optimizing its aerodynamics.

 Planning, Construction, Manufacturing